OGENYI/WK8-Practical/README.md

 To be sure your credentials are correct, get your key and connect your MQTT client.

 * Get your keys, do not share your keys.
+You can do this by clicking on the key symbol.

     s![key](images/NewKey.png)

-* Connect the client
+* Connect the client- Note the password refers to the key you generated from adafruit and not your login password.
+Username remains the same.

     ![client](images/mqttexplorer.png)